Scoliosis Surgery to Remove Pain

 Deborah remembers the day she found out about her condition.
 “My mom was making a pink gingham sundress for me and she couldn’t get it straight.
 That’s when she noticed my shoulder blades were uneven.”

-The next several decades were a blur of braces, chiropractor and pain management visits, a ruptured disk, and a revolving door of specialists.
+The next several decades were a blur of braces, chiropractor and pain management visits, a ruptured disc, and a revolving door of specialists.
 Like many patients, she resisted surgery out of fear.

 Dr. Hostin performed Scoliosis Surgery